zentala/eu.zentala.io/content/blockchain-state.md

 * authoirize citizens via blockchain
 * smartcontracts for property, car, etc.
 * bank statments (blockchain-driven banking)
- *
- It is a blockchain based system that is used to store and share information about the state of the world.
+ * It is a blockchain based system that is used to store and share information about the state of the world.

+Testament jako smartkontrakt na blockchaingach w przypadku stwierdzonej smierci, na blockacinach przeprowadzane sa operacje zmiany wlascnosci:
+* na Twoich oszczednosciach
+* nieruchaomosciaach
+* ruchomosciach
+* hasel do kont

+Smartcontract can send a messages to some people.
+Smartcontract can give you SSH keys along with changing property ssh keys for smart home, to unlock the door when jus